 Azib Norazman

-I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
-My supervisor is Grant Kennedy.
+I was a PhD student in the Astronomy and Astrophysics group at the University of Warwick, working with Grant Kennedy and David Brown.
+I have now completed my PhD (2021-2025).

 I completed my MSc in Physics at UCL (2019-2020) and my BSc in Physics at Queen Mary, University of London (2016-2019).